Hiding in Plain Sight: Familial Hypercholesterolemia (FH)

 If so, this should raise suspicion for FH and warrants further evaluation to rule this out.

-Much more common however, patients with undiagnosed and untreated HeFH have a 25X higher lifetime risk of having an ASCVD event!
-25 times higher!
+Much more common, however: patients with undiagnosed and untreated HeFH have a 6–22× higher lifetime risk of having an ASCVD event.
+And it's easy to screen for and detect.

 No, sadly they are not.
 Lipids are frequently not checked in children.
 Often not in adults either — even when they get admitted to the hospital for a heart attack!
 Crazy isn't it?
 But it's true.